-GeoTracker is a plugin for Foundry Nuke that can be used for tracking rigid and deformable 3D models without the usual hassle associated with tracking job.
-It makes tracking process much easier, so what usually have been done by a team of tracking specialists can be done by one of them and with less time.
+GeoTracker is a plugin for Foundry Nuke that can be used for tracking rigid and deformable 3D models without the usual hassle associated with match-moving job.
+GeoTracker makes tracking tasks much easier, so what usually have been done by a team of motion tracking specialists can be done by one of them and with less time.
 More than that, compositing artists could easily become tracking pros using GeoTracker, reducing the pipeline complexity.

 You can download Nuke projects and assets displayed in the showreel on our examples page.